GabrielCarracedo/gaelica-finance/PRD.md

 2. **Quality Checkpoints**: We'll verify each change locally before saving to GitHub
 3. **Safe Development**: All changes are protected through version control
 4. **Clear Communication**: Technical aspects will be explained in business-friendly terms
+5. **Service Pages Development**: Template-based approach for consistent implementation across all service pages
+6. **Partnerships Integration**: Display both company logos and individual photos with professional presentation

 ## Ready for Next Steps
 1. Would you like to connect your website to GitHub for safe version control?
 2. Which business section should we develop next?
 3. Do you have specific ideas for any of the upcoming features?
+4. Shall we begin implementing the Partnerships section?
+5. Would you like to start working on the next service page?

 I'm here to guide you through each step, explaining everything in clear terms while maintaining enterprise-grade development standards.